1944–45 Detroit Red Wings season

 The 1944–45 season was the Detroit Red Wings' 19th season of operation.
 The season saw the Wings achieve a record of 31–14–5, finishing second in the National Hockey League (NHL), qualifying the team for the playoffs.
 The coach and general manager was Jack Adams, with Flash Hollett serving as the team's captain.

+After defeating the Boston Bruins in seven games in the semi-final, the Red Wings faced the Toronto Maple Leafs in the 1945 Stanley Cup Final, a rematch of the 1942 series.
+After being down 3 games to none, the Red Wings stormed back and won the next three to force a pivotal Game 7 back in the Detroit Olympia, looking to become the second team to ever come back from a 3-0 deficit in a seven-game series and avenge their 1942 Stanley Cup loss.
+However, they were not able to maintain their momentum, and ultimately lost the final game of the series by a score of 2-1, which prevented them from getting revenge on the Maple Leafs for being reversed swept three years prior.

+The 1944-45 Red Wings would eventually be joined by the 2023-24 Edmonton Oilers after they lost the 2024 Stanley Cup Final to the Florida Panthers in seven game despite returning from a 3-0 series deficit.

 Regular season

 Flash Hollett became the first defenseman to score twenty goals in one season.
 The record would stand until Bobby Orr broke it several decades later.